Rimappa la gamma tonale di un’immagine riproducendo la risposta di tono e colore della pellicola classica.

 - In the look tab, set contrast to 1.0, latitude to 99 % and mid-tones saturation to 0 %,

-- In the options tab, set contrast in shadows and in highlights to soft.
+- In the options tab, set contrast in shadows and in highlights to a soft (polynomial) curve type.

 In questa configurazione, filmic eseguirà soltanto una mappatura logaritmica del tono tra i limiti impostati nella scheda scena.